 Get user by ID or email | identifier |

-Firebase MCP supports HTTP transport in addition to the default stdio transport:
+Firebase MCP supports HTTP transport in addition to the default stdio transport, allowing you to run the server as a standalone HTTP service for multiple clients.

 # Using environment variables